filip26/copper-multicodec/README.md

 with a varint code that unambiguously identifies its format and intended purpose.

-The codec identifier tells applications how the data is meant to be interpreted and processed.

-Multicodec codes are tagged by categories that reflect their purpose - for example, content types (e.g., `dag-cbor`), hash functions (e.g., `sha2-256`), cryptography keys (e.g., `ed25519-pub`), and other identifiers used across the multiformats ecosystem.

 This design eliminates guesswork, ensures interoperability between systems, and makes it possible to introduce new formats without breaking existing implementations.

+The multicodec identifier tells applications how the data is meant to be interpreted and processed.

+Each multicodec is tagged to reflect its purpose - for example, hash functions (e.g., `sha2-256`), cryptography keys (e.g., `ed25519-pub`), and other identifiers used across the multiformats ecosystem.

 Copper Multicodec is a Java library implementing [Multicodec](https://github.com/multiformats/multicodec) and